momentum-morehouse/immersive-curriculum/w2/assignments/d4--form-validation/README.md

 ### Step 4

+Add the ability to show the user the total cost of their parking when they click the "Make Reservation" button.
+The div with id "total" should be filled with text showing the cost.
+This text should be removed if the form becomes invalid.

+The cost is $5 per weekday, and $7 per weekend day. `.map` and `.reduce` will be very helpful in calculating the total cost.

+### Step 5

 Validate the format of the credit card number.
 The following code will let you know if it is valid:

 ```js